Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 Make Your Answers True to Yourself

-Notice how interviewers react to your answers during interviews and adjust your answers accordingly, if needed.
-However, don't be tempted to recite just what you feel the interviewer wants to hear, because well trained recruiters can detect this ploy.
+Notice how interviewers react to your answers during interviews and adjust your answers accordingly if needed.
+However, don't be tempted to recite just what you feel the interviewer wants to hear because well-trained recruiters can detect this ploy.

 It is important to stay true to yourself.
-You need to come across as an individual, although not so extremely independent that you are not a team player or one who cannot be directed.
+You need to come across as an individual, although not so extremely independent, that you are not a team player or one who cannot be directed.

 You also need to avoid looking like a total follower instead of a leader.
 Your good ideas will be welcomed in the right context and with the right presentation.
-There is a lot of "middle ground" to maneuver, but there will be times on the job that you can shine brighter than all the rest; those are your opportunities to be more individualized and outspoken in your manner.
+There is a lot of "middle ground" to maneuver, but there will be times on the job when you can shine brighter than all the rest; those are your opportunities to be more individualized and outspoken in your manner.
 It is also good to keep communication open, ongoing and free of gossip and politics with supervisors and managers as well as team members and subordinates.